govau/design-system-site/content/about/intro.md

 - **share** your hard work, insights and learnings with others

 - **get help** with your own design and development challenges

+We’re building a world class UI design system for all Australian government services.

+It’s exciting.
+It’s also a major challenge.
+So we're breaking it down, one goal at a time, and sharing out to users as soon as we can.